Training at the speed of technology: ensuring readiness to deliver operational superiority.

 Submission process and requirements

-Speaker applications will close on Thursday 26 September 2024.
-The technical planning committee will review all submissions and set the IT²EC 2025 conference agenda.
-All applicants will be contacted in early October.
-If you have any questions
+Speaker applications will close on Monday 20 October 2025.
+The technical conference committee will review all submissions and set the IT²EC 2025 conference agenda.
+All applicants will be contacted in mid-November.
+If you have any questions, please contact ITEC.Speakers@clarionevents.com.

 technical-paper